Android workflow

 Configuration

 We need to create a new workflow in which we will define its own specific variables.
-Add the following code to your codemagic.yaml
+Add the following code to your codemagic.yaml file, right after the definitions section:

 workflows: